SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Questions have been raised about the safety of prolonged use of ...
 Along with this growth in X, however, there is increasing concern over ...

-## Writing Introductions
+## Highlighting a controversy in the field of study

-> Highlighting a controversy in the field of study
+↑ Introduction

 To date there has been little agreement on what ...
 One major issue in early X research concerned ...